One fine day, an old man was picking

 And saw radiant daylight atop the mountaintop,

-Laying its golden field throughout the river to the stones beneath my feet,
+Laying its golden field throughout the river to the

 Gleaming fiercely against us without peeling a skin.